-Beef Pot Pie with Cheddar Onion Biscuits is a hearty and filling one dish meal.
+This Southern style Beef Pot Pie with Cheddar Onion Biscuits is a hearty and filling one dish meal.
 The sauce can be varied according to your taste and the drop biscuits on top are cinch to make.
-Serve it alone, or with a salad to round out the meal, and watch it disappear.
+Serve it alone, or with a salad to round out the meal.

-Beef Pot Pie topped with Cheddar Onion Biscuits is a riff on Chicken Pot Pie
+Beef Pot Pie with Cheddar Onion Biscuits Recipe

-This casserole is designed to keep the ingredients simple.
+This easy ground beef casserole is designed to keep the ingredients simple.
 The sauce can be made completely from scratch, if you prefer.

-- You can skip the sloppy joe sauce and use a meatloaf or Italian flavored sauce, if preferred.
+- Sloppy joe sauce is a shortcut for this recipe.
+You can skip the sloppy joe sauce and use a meatloaf seasoned tomato sauce, a chili flavored tomato sauce or Italian flavored pizza sauce, if preferred.
 This casserole is versatile, you can't go wrong.

-- You can adapt the cheese to what you have on hand or your favorite flavor, in a pinch.
+- You can adapt the flavor of cheese in the homemade biscuits using what you have on hand or your favorite flavor.
+Good ole cheddar lends a pleasing flavor there's no need to get too fancy.

-- An ice cream scoop makes dividing the biscuit dough super easy.
-You can also use a measuring cup.
+- A medium size ice cream scoop makes dividing the biscuit dough super easy and keeps them uniform in shape.
+You can also use a ¼ cup measuring cup to divide the biscuit dough.

 - It's important to keep the biscuits similar size for even baking.